Tracer Pebble Studies

 The system comprises three main components; passive induced transponder (PIT) tags which broadcast a unique ID number when detected; an antenna used to scan the beach and a data logger used to store the ID number and recorded location.

-In addition to the projects that have previously been carried out or are currently ongoing within East Solent, SCOPAC has been coordinating a number of Tracer Pebble projects across the region.
+In addition to the projects that have previously been carried out within East Solent, the SCG and SCOPAC has been coordinating a number of Tracer Pebble projects across the region.

 The aim of these studies is to build a database of information on the discrete sediment transport pathways at selected sites along the south coast, as well as validating the detailed knowledge that has previously been presented through projects such as the Sediment Transport Studies (SCOPAC, 2004; 2012).

 - East Solent Phase I (2011) – at Eastoke, Langstone Harbour entrance and Southsea Memorial

 - East Solent Phase II (2013) – at Solent Breezes, Lee-on-Solent and Stokes Bay

 - Preston Beach, Weymouth (2018-2020) – to better understand the complex coastal processes around Preston Beach

 - Langstone Harbour entrance (2018-2020) – to track the movement of beach material around Eastney Spit

 - West Beach & East Beach, West Bay (2021-2022) – to provide an improved understanding of sediment transport pathways along the West Bay shoreline to inform future beach management operations

 Outputs from the studies, in combination with data from the National Network of Regional Monitoring Programmes, help to advance the understanding of local coastal processes by providing quantitative information such as sediment transport rates and directions.
 This information informs Flood and Coastal Erosion Risk Management at an operational level, scheme design and at a strategic level, feeding into updates of the SCOPAC Sediment Transport Studies.